 A World Leader in Geosciences

 World-renowned researchers.
 Cutting-edge technology.
-The graduate programs in Marine, Earth, and Atmospheric Sciences help students become science leaders.
+A welcoming, inclusive, & collegial space for the geosciences.
+The graduate programs in Marine, Earth and Atmospheric Sciences help students become science leaders.
 With a student-to-faculty ratio of 3.5 to 1, our nearly 100 graduate students receive individual attention.
 Most of our graduate students also receive financial support through research and teaching assistantships.